outerim/seussical-oak-hills-2018/index.md

 * Blue Ensemble- black short sleeve shirt, blue leggings
 * Green, Red, Orange Ensemble- black short sleeve shirt, black leggings or black shorts.
 Think biker shorts.
-** Storytellers/Pig 1-3 white short sleeve shirt, black shorts, white tights
+** Storytellers/Pig 1-3 white short sleeve shirt, black shorts, white tights.
+* Green ensemble members who know they are wearing a dress that goes to their knees plan on wearing black shorts and white tights.
+If your dress goes to the floor leggings are fine and either no socks or black socks with your shoes is ideal.
 * Leads not in an Ensemble- black short sleeve shirt, black leggings or black shorts. unless otherwise instructed by the costumer.

 ## Important dates